withalleo/alleo-widget-docs/classes/ItemListHelper.md

 > **addItems**(`items`): `void`

+Adds items to the list.

 #### Parameters

 ##### items

 `Partial`\<[`ListRecord`](../type-aliases/ListRecord.md)\>[]

+Array of items to add.

 #### Returns

 `void`

+#### Throws

+Error if the list is read-only.

 ***

 ### getFieldList()

 > **getFieldList**\<`FieldType`\>(`key`): `FieldType`[]

+Gets a list of field values for a given key.

 #### Type Parameters